 “Okay Aidan,” Lucy held out a hand to stop me from continuing to blab.
 “I don’t need every single detail or reason.”
 She smiled warmly at me.
 “I’m happy you’re dating someone, although just a tad offended I haven’t heard about her before now.
 Seriously though, congratulations!
 I want to meet her soon.”
 She hugged me quickly and then went back to her plans.
 I just stood there, completely shocked.

 “Um yeah, okay.”
 The words strangled out of my throat.
 I felt like I’d been sucker punched in the stomach and I couldn’t breathe.
 She was genuinely happy for me to be dating someone else, and all this time I thought that my efforts to make something happen between us was heading in the right direction.

 “If you come back in the morning I’ll have your tickets and the plans ready to go in plenty of time for your flight.
 Now go home and get some sleep, I’m sure you’ve got a long day ahead of you tomorrow.”
 She physically shooed me out of the room, and I was still too dumbstruck to argue or fight.

 I’d been best friends with her brother Nick since middle school so I’d known and loved her for well over ten years.
 And now it felt like it was all for nothing.
 I stared at Lucy for a minute before heading back out to my car.
 I somehow made it home safely and into bed without paying any attention to my surroundings.
 I shot off a quick email to Lucy with Callie’s information that I knew (thanks to Aphrodite) to get her a ticket.
 I stared up at my ceiling and tried to understand how lost I suddenly felt until I fell into a restless sleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VAddisonWrite a Review